xiboy/vagrant-ovirt3/README.md

 * `cpus` - Number of virtual cpus.
 Defaults to 1 if not set.
 * `template` - Name of template from which new VM should be created.
 * `console` - Console type to use.
 Can be 'vnc' or 'spice'.
 Default is 'spice'
+* `disk_size` - If set, the first volume of the VM will automatically be resized to the specified value. disk_size is in GB

 Specific domain settings can be set for each domain separately in multi-VM environment.
 Example below shows a part of Vagrantfile, where specific options